GolemHerry/homelab/kube/README.md

 $ ./x-helper.sh upload_all
 ```

-5.Deploy `Kubernetes` to your server with ssh
+5.Deploy `Kubernetes` to your server

 ```bash
 $ ./x-helper.sh deploy_all